dynamsoft-docs/company-docs/customer-portal/trial-license.md

 # Trial License

-## How can I request a free trial license for Dynamsoft's SDK product
+## Request a free trial license for Dynamsoft's SDK products

 After logging into the [Customer Portal](https://www.dynamsoft.com/customer/), you will find "License" on the left menu list.